elastic/apm-agent-rum-js/CONTRIBUTING.md

 $ npm test
 ```

-To run tests for a specific package,
+To run tests for a specific package:

 ```sh
 $ SCOPE=elastic-apm-js-base npm test